This is the Swedish school system

 Compulsory school education is compulsory for all children.
 In Sweden, school attendance is required for the reception class (kindergarten) and years 1-9 of compulsory school, in other words for ten years.

+After that, most young people attend upper secondary school (high school) for three years.
+If you are new to Sweden and have been granted a permanent residence permit, you have a right to begin upper-secondary education if you have time to begin in the spring semester of the year that you turn 20.
 If you are an asylum seeker, you have the right to begin upper-secondary education before you turn 18, but some requirements on passing grades apply.
 The upper-secondary school can prepare you to begin working directly afterwards or to continue studying at vocational college or at university.